dendie-sanjaya/ml-image-clasification-tensorflow/readme.md

-Mechine Learning Image Clasification using Tensorflow
+# Machine Learning Image Classification using Tensorflow

-# Introducting
+## Introducing

-Sebuah mechine learning untuk klasifikasi/mengkatagorikan foto, misalkan untuk mengetahui sebuah foto bunga yg di cek termasuk jenis bungan apa (exp: rose, tulip, ect)
+A machine learning for classifying/categorizing photos, for example to find out what type of flower a photo is being checked

-Mechine Learning menggunakan libaray Google Tensorflow
+(expamle: rose, tulip, ect).
+Machine Learning using Google Tensorflow library

-# Dependecy Modul
+## Module Dependencies
 - pip install requests
 - pip install numpy
 - pip install tensorflow